qwacko/sveltekit-lucia-starter/README.md

 # SvelteKit-Lucia-Starter

-SvelteKit-Lucia-Starter is a SvelteKit starter project that includes all the functionality that I like.
-It is kind of like the [T3 Stack](https://create.t3.gg/) in some ways as it includes a similar feature set.
+The SvelteKit-Lucia-Starter is an all-inclusive SvelteKit template that comes pre-configured with a comprehensive set of features to kickstart your next application.
+Inspired by the [T3 Stack](https://create.t3.gg/), this starter kit provides a similar feature set with added functionality.

 Includes the following features: